arunpshankar/interactive-react-agent-gcp/README.md

-# Interactive ReAct Agent in GCP 🚀
+# Interactive ReAct Agent on Google Cloud 🚀

-An interactive ReAct agent implemented in Python, featuring a web-based chat interface built with Streamlit.
-The agent is containerized with Docker, deployed on Google Cloud Run, and communicates with the UI client over HTTP.
-This project supports visualizing the agent's thought process during interactions.
+An interactive ReAct agent built in Python, featuring a web-based chat interface developed with Streamlit.
+The agent is containerized using Docker, deployed on Google Cloud Run, and interacts with the UI client via HTTP.
+This project is designed to visualize the agent's thought process in real-time during interactions.

+---

 ## Features ✨

-- **ReAct Agent** 🤖: Utilizes Wikipedia and Google search tools to answer queries.
+- **ReAct Agent** 🤖: Uses Wikipedia and Google search tools to answer queries.
-- **Web UI** 🖥️: Streamlit-based chat interface for interacting with the agent.
+- **Web-Based UI** 🖥️: Streamlit-powered chat interface for a smooth interactive experience.
-- **Trace Visualization** 🔍: Displays the agent's reasoning steps.
+- **Trace Visualization** 🔍: Visualizes the agent's reasoning steps.
-- **Cloud Deployment** ☁️: Agent service containerized with Docker and deployed on Google Cloud Run.
+- **Cloud-Native Deployment** ☁️: Containerized with Docker and deployed on Google Cloud Run.
-- **Decoupled Architecture** 🛠️: Separates the client UI from the agent service for scalability.
+- **Modular Architecture** 🛠️: Decouples the client UI from the agent service for improved scalability.

+---

-## Architecture 🏗️
+## System Architecture 🏗️

-The system consists of two main components:
+The project comprises two main components:

-1. **Agent Service** (`server/`): A Flask application running the ReAct agent, which is deployed on Google Cloud Run.
+1. **Agent Service** (`server/`): A Flask application hosting the ReAct agent, deployed on Google Cloud Run.
-2. **Client UI** (`client/`): A Streamlit application that serves as the chat interface, running locally on your machine.
+2. **Client UI** (`client/`): A Streamlit app serving as the chat interface, running locally on your machine.

-They communicate over HTTP, allowing the agent to process queries and return responses along with the thought process.
+These components communicate via HTTP, enabling the agent to process queries and return responses alongside its thought process.

+---

 ## Getting Started ⚙️

 ### Prerequisites 📋

+Ensure you have the following installed:

-- **Python** 3.8 or higher
+- **Python** 3.8 or later
-- **Docker** (for containerizing the agent service)
+- **Docker** (for containerization)
 - **Google Cloud SDK** (for deployment)
 - **Streamlit** (for the client UI)
 - **Git** (for version control)